repository-preservation/lcmap-ccdc/README.md

 ## Development Philosophy
-Apache Spark is functional programming for cluster computing therefore Firebird strives to ensure all of it's code follows functional principles of using immutable data (where possible), using functions as the primary unit of abstraction, and composing functions (placing them together) rather than complecting code (intermingling concepts).
+Apache Spark is functional programming for cluster computing therefore Firebird strives to ensure all of it's code follows functional principles: data is immutable, functions are the primary unit of abstraction, and functional composition rather than intermingling concepts (complecting.)